 Each sketch is a handmade original, using watercolors and airbrushing.
 Paolo inherited his aunt’s design sketches, and I believe he must have thousands of drawings.
-You can still find them on ebay.
+You can still find them on ebay from time to time.
 The colors are bright, and the drawings are detailed and whimsical.
-If you are looking for something fun for a young girl’s room, these are perfect.
+If you’re looking for something fun for a young girl’s room or a powder room, these are perfect.

 There was one Italian mom I remember particularly well, not for her style or cooking, but for her vocal chords.
 This was back in the days before cell phones (back before pretty much everything, now that I think about it), when it was much more challenging to pin down your kid’s whereabouts.
 When dinnertime rolled around, if her son hadn’t made it home, instead of phoning all over the neighborhood, she’d just fling the door open, and at the top of her lungs would yell, “ANT-NY, DINNER!”
 To this day, every Anthony I meet is secretly an Ant-ny to me.